gyetvan-andras/cocoa-waveform/README.md

 If you would like to change visual appearance you should take a look at WaveFormView???:drawRect and hack as you wish.

+## And the Oscar goes to …! ##
+This component is inspired by an article found on http://supermegaultragroovy.com/2009/10/06/drawing-waveforms/